hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 > unity...
 >

-​As, homogenous society is constrained, it will be non-creative, stagnant.
+As, homogenous society is constrained, it will be non-creative, stagnant.
 BTW, you can't control other men.
 Just see how your son doesn't follow your every word just because he has power to think, i.e. he is sentient.
-​

 >